Nenuvar/Dungeons-Dragons/z/New Campaign/3. Locations/Big Top.md

 > [!charm]  Charm of the Monarch
 > You can sprout a pair of beautiful butterfly wings.
 As long as you have the wings, you gain a flying speed equal to your walking speed, and you gain a +5 bonus on all Charisma-based ability checks.
 These effects last for 1 hour.
 After you use this charm three times, it vanishes from you.
 ^0f6
-##### T~~umblestrum's Intervention~~
-~~If the characters haven't found a way to Prismeer by the end of the evening, Ellywick Tumblestrum (see "Feasting Orchard" earlier in the chapter) comes to their aid.
-The gnome bard appears next to the characters, exclaiming that it's "high time you folks were elsewhere," and leads them quickly to the Hall of Illusions.
-She ushers them inside and whispers the following incantation to them: "Hither, thither, here and there; wander yonder, show me where."
-Using the incantation, the characters can travel to Prismeer (see "Through the Looking Glass" below).
-If they are being chased, Tumblestrum distracts pursuers with a song before disappearing as mysteriously as she appeared.~~

 ### Development
 #NotDone